 Tickets are purchased on-board the bus and costs €7.95 one-way.
 To view more info on the schedule and prices, click here.

-The next day trip suggestion is a combo trip, visiting two towns not far from each other.
+The next day trip suggestion is a combo trip, visiting two towns not far from each other and located in the popular Silver Coast of Portugal.
 Mafra famous for the Palace of Mafra as well as the seaside town of Ericeira.

 Mafra itself is a small town but the star attraction is without a doubt the humongous Palacio de Mafra which is one of Europe’s largest palaces, yet interestingly enough never served as an official royal residence, although Portuguese royalty did visit the palace from time to time.